HomeStory: New life for an old church

 But in addition to creativity, you need a good deal of courage and a sense of adventure.
 I am actually always very confident that the houses will prove profitable and things will go the way I planned them – if you only focus on the problems, you’ll never get anything done.
 My background in business administration is definitely a plus for me; an enterprise like this one can’t get by on creativity alone.
 Sadly, old buildings continuously surprise you with some hidden defect requiring more expenditure, and I must admit that we’ve gone over-budget on every project.
 This means that it’s essential to include a substantial financial cushion in the plans from the start.
 I always do that.
 (She smiles.)

 What do you like most about renting out holiday properties?

 Anke Nuxoll-Oster: The best aspect is saving the houses and apartments from decay, carefully renovating them and then decorating and furnishing them entirely to your own taste.
 It’s a little like reinventing your own home again and again.
 And it’s a wonderful thing to get so much positive feedback from guests – to know that they feel at home in “my world”.

 Four HolidayArchitecture properties – is that all for now?

 Anke Nuxoll-Oster: (laughs) I do intend for this to be the last.
 I’m gradually reaching my limit, as I manage all the lettings myself.
 But I’ve always secretly dreamed of a finca on Majorca… so who knows?

-Accommodation in the Old Church in Bernkastel-Wehlen can be booked from 2018 at www.bleibe.de.
+Accommodation in the Old Church in Bernkastel-Wehlen can be booked from February 15th 2018 on at www.bleibe.de.
 The property offers space for up to 24 people for seminars, workshops or family occasions.
 The fire station on the same site will be available at a later date, housing 4-6 people.

 Photos Monschaubleibe / Brückenvilla: Studio B23, Yvonne Kirch, Rights: Anke Nuxoll-Oster.